Amaha / / / Psychologist vs Psychiatrist: What's the Real Difference and Who Should You Choose?

 What's the meaning of psychologist and psychiatrist in simple Hindi terms?

-What is Psychologist meaning in Hindi?
+What does a Psychologist mean in Hindi?

 Psychologist का हिंदी में मतलब है "मनोवैज्ञानिक"।